jpin730/JavaFundamentals/README.md

 # Java Fundamentas

-Group of exercises for review java fundamentals.
+Group of exercises for review Java fundamentals.

-Developed with NetBeans 18 and Java JDK 20.0.2
+Developed with NetBeans 18 (Maven) and Java JDK 20.0.2